Aung San Suu Kyi trespasser incidents: Release from Burma

 On August 12, 2009, US Senator Jim Webb negotiated Yettaw's release on humanitarian grounds because of Yettaw's health.
-Myamnar authorities commuted Yettaw's sentence in half, suspending the remaining three-and-a-half years upon Yettaw's deportation.
+Myanmar authorities commuted Yettaw's sentence in half, suspending the remaining three-and-a-half years upon Yettaw's deportation.
 On August 14, Senator Webb flew with Yettaw to Thailand.
 Yettaw had to be helped off the plane.
 He gave reporters an "I love you" sign, but did not respond to any questions.
 He was immediately placed in an undisclosed Bangkok hospital.
 The next day he underwent medical examination.
 According to Senator Webb and Yettaw's family members, Yettaw was not in good health.

 On August 19, Yettaw made a near 24-hour trip from Bangkok to the United States, landing first in Chicago and then flying on to Springfield, Missouri.
 While transferring planes in O'Hare International Airport, he was in a wheelchair and wore a surgical mask.
 He said to reporters there "If I had to do it again, I would do it a hundred times, a hundred times, to save her life", also adding "that they locked her up; it just breaks my heart."
 He refused a later question by saying "I wish I could talk more.
 I can't."
 He then made a zipper motion over his lips.
 Upon his arrival at Springfield-Branson National Airport, at the request of his family, Yettaw was escorted out the side of the airport to avoid the media.